Rot127/capstone/suite/auto-sync/RefactorGuide.md

 	- Clone and build `llvm-tblgen` (see docs)
   - Quickly check options of the updater `ASUpdater -h`
 	- Add Arch name in `Target.py`
-	- In [llvm-capstone](https://github.com/capstone-engine/llvm-capstone) handle arch in `PrinterCapstone.cpp::decoderEmitterEmitDecodeInstruction()` (add decoder function)
+	- In [llvm-capstone](https://github.com/capstone-engine/llvm-capstone) handle arch in `PrinterCapstone.cpp::decoderEmitterEmitDecodeInstruction()` (add decoder function), rebuild for the changes to take effect
 	  [!NOTE] Architecture specific code generation.
 		There are several oddities of architectures which require slightly different generated code.
 		If you search through `PrinterCapstone.cpp` for architecture names like `AArch64`, `ARM`, or `Sparc` you can see how these are handled.